-Variations on that sentiment recur throughout Salesman, the 1968 documentary that screens Saturday at 3 p.m. at the Museum of the Moving Image.
+Variations on that sentiment recur throughout 1968's Salesman.
 It's the myth of American self-determination boiled down to 14 words.
-Each time it's repeated, it becomes funnier and more ominious; filmmakers Albert and David Maysles and Charlotte Zwerin subtly contradict it simply by depicting the title profession, which was already in decline when the film was shot, and which consisted mainly of secularists or nonpracticing believers trying to sell middle- and working-class Americans religious texts they didn't want and probably couldn't afford anyway.
+Each time it's repeated, it becomes funnier and more ominous.
+Filmmakers Albert and David Maysles and Charlotte Zwerin subtly contradict it simply by depicting the title profession, which was already in decline when the film was shot, and which consisted mainly of secularists or nonpracticing believers trying to sell middle- and working-class Americans religious texts they didn't want and probably couldn't afford anyway.
 Without narration—and with only a handful of onscreen titles, most of them terse and dryly factual—the filmmakers show just how casually materialistic postwar America had become.

-There’s surprisingly little naivete in Salesman, and not a rube in sight.
+There’s little naïveté in Salesman, and not a rube in sight.
 Customers and vendors have no evident illusions about what’s really being bought and sold: a false sense of spiritual/social confidence, framed in materialist language that’s blasphemous by definition.
-In Salesmen door-to-door Bible salesmen are doing God’s work, all right, but it’s not the God of the Old or New Testament.
-It’s the God of money as enshrined in America’s true gospel—the assurance that ours is an egalitarian, capitalist meritocracy, a level playing field where the best man wins.
-The film’s frank skepticism toward this cherished myth makes it one of American pop culture’s greatest statements of doubt, on par with its spiritual forerunner, Arthur Miller’s Death of a Salesman, and its descendant, David Mamet’s Glengarry Glen Ross (the film version of which contains a scene quite similar to one in Salesman, in which a representative of the head office parachutes into a sales meeting to terrorize low earners).
+In Salesmen, door-to-door bible salesmen are “doing God’s work,” but it’s not the God of the Old or New Testament.
+It’s the god of money as enshrined in America’s true gospel—the assurance that ours is an egalitarian, capitalist meritocracy, a level playing field where the best man wins.
+The film’s frank skepticism toward this cherished myth makes it one of American pop culture’s greatest statements of doubt, on par with its spiritual forerunner, Arthur Miller’s Death of a Salesman, and its descendant, David Mamet’s Glengarry Glen Ross (the film version of which contains a scene quite similar to one here in which a representative of the head office swoops into a sales meeting to terrorize low earners).

-With his weathered face, Chiclet teeth and hints of baseline depression, Paul the Badger is the film’s foremost emblem of American malaise, a fortysomething Working Joe chewed up in the gears of consumerist expectations.
-His white shirt, dark tie and fedora incidentally evoke Arthur Miller’s Willy Loman; his slump-shouldered desperation and sporadic bursts of sure-to-be-blunted enthusiasm anticipate Mamet’s Glengarry schmuck Sheldon “The Machine” Levene, the Loman-esque character portrayed by the late Jack Lemmon.
-The thematic through-line joining all three works is their willingness to expose the lie of a level playing field.
-In 20th and 21st century America, as in every other civilization through history, those with advantages accrue more advantages without breaking much of a sweat; those without advantages find it harder to rise beyond their current station, professional or personal.
+With his weathered face, Chiclet teeth, and hints of baseline depression, Paul the Badger is the film’s foremost emblem of American malaise, a fortysomething working Joe chewed up in the gears of consumerist expectations.
+His white shirt, dark tie, and fedora incidentally evoke Death of a Salesman‘s Willy Loman; his slump-shouldered desperation and sporadic bursts of sure-to-be-blunted enthusiasm anticipate Glengarry Glen Ross schmuck Sheldon “The Machine” Levene, the Loman-esque character portrayed by Jack Lemmon.
+The thematic through line joining all three works is their willingness to expose the lie of a level playing field.
+In 20th- and 21st-century America, as in every other civilization through history, those with advantages accrue more advantages without breaking much of a sweat; those without advantages find it harder to rise beyond their current station, professional or personal.
 The United States, alone among nations, believes itself exempt from this dynamic.
-The byproduct of this delusion is a populace whose individual members are inclined to think themselves failures when in fact they’re doing about as well as could be expected (and whose guilt over “failure” makes them ripe for exploitation by salesman of various sorts).
+The byproduct of this delusion is a populace whose individual members are inclined to think themselves failures when in fact they’re doing about as well as could be expected—and whose guilt over “failure” makes them ripe for exploitation by salesman of various sorts.

-Mamet illustrated this vicious cycle in Glengarry through the device of the “leads,” which were doled out based on current sales figures, with the newest, richest, most promising leads going into the hands of the company’s top earners.
-There seems to be a version of that dynamic at play in Salesman, with the slickest and most relentless salesmen doing (or appearing to do) the best and getting rewarded with the boss’ respect, which boosts their morale, while guys like Paul get kicked up and down the East coast.
-(Paul’s supervisor teases him for being a weak seller, and Paul grins and takes it—what else can he do?)
+Mamet illustrates this vicious cycle in Glengarry Glen Ross through the device of the “leads,” which are doled out based on current sales figures, with the newest, richest, most promising leads going to the company’s top earners.
+There’s a version of that dynamic at play in Salesman, with the slickest, most relentless salesmen doing (or appearing to do) the best and getting rewarded with the boss’s respect, which boosts morale, while guys like Paul get kicked up and down the East Coast.
+(Paul’s supervisor teases him for being a weak seller, and Paul grins and takes it, because what else can he do?)

-The movie is not just a social and political landmark, but a technical and aesthetic one as well.
-Shot with compact sync-sound cameras devised by pioneering nonfiction filmmaker Robert Drew, the father of so-called cinema verite, Salesman‘s embellishment of the genre’s developing vocabulary pushed documentaries further away from the goal of simply recording life.
-More than any filmmakers working in the genre up till then, the Maysles brothers and Zwerin showed that it was possible, even desirable, to intepret and report simultaneously—and that the result could bring nonfiction filmmaking closer to social criticism than it had ever gotten before.
-It was a revolutionary idea that dovetailed with similar and more widely remarked-upon developments in print journalism, where such writers as Truman Capote, Norman Mailer, Tom Wolfe, Joan Didion, Gay Talese and Michael Herr shaped reported material with techniques borrowed from fiction and drama.
+The film isn’t just a social and political landmark, but a technical and aesthetic one as well.
+Shot with compact sync-sound cameras devised by pioneering nonfiction filmmaker Robert Drew, the father of so-called cinema vérité, Salesman‘s embellishment of the genre’s developing vocabulary pushed documentaries further away from the goal of simply recording life.
+More than any filmmakers working in the genre up till then, the Maysles brothers and Zwerin showed that it was possible, even desirable, to interpret and report simultaneously—and that the result could bring nonfiction filmmaking closer to social criticism than it had ever gotten before.
+It was a revolutionary idea that dovetailed with similar and more widely remarked-upon developments in print journalism, where such writers as Truman Capote, Norman Mailer, Tom Wolfe, Joan Didion, Gay Talese, and Michael Herr shaped reported material with techniques borrowed from fiction and drama.

 There are several examples of this in Salesman.
-Beyond certain technical tells—including expository offscreen lines that were obviously dubbed in later—the most notable are the film’s travelling sequences, several of which feature Paul.
-An early Boston-area sequence shows Paul driving his route with some difficulty (he’s prone to getting lost) while the radio plays a classical piece; the music plays continuously, but the view from the car gives way from day to night, suggesting the time-collapsing sameness of Paul’s days.
-A subsequent sequence in Florida finds Paul driving through new territory in Opa-Locka, a suburb with street names and architecture modeled on a fairy tale mideast.
-Again the radio plays a song continuously over time-collapsing jump-cuts of Paul’s progress, turning a simple drive into an ironic tour of a gaudy suburban America that feigns architectural eccentricity to compensate for its lack of real character.
-The song: a Muzak cover of “This Land is Your Land.”
+Beyond certain technical tells—including expository off-screen lines that were obviously dubbed in later—the most notable are the travelling sequences, several of which feature Paul.
+An early Boston-area sequence shows him driving his route with some difficulty (he’s prone to getting lost) while the radio plays a classical piece; the music plays continuously, but the view from the car gives way from day to night, suggesting the time-collapsing sameness of Paul’s days.
+A subsequent sequence in Florida finds Paul driving through new territory in Opa-locka, a suburb with street names and architecture modeled on a fairy-tale Mideast.
+Again the radio plays a song continuously over time-collapsing jump cuts of Paul’s progress, turning a simple drive into an ironic tour of a gaudy suburban America that feigns architectural eccentricity to compensate for its lack of real character.
+The song: a Muzak cover of “This Land Is Your Land.”

-A sequence in the movie’s midsection has Paul being warned about an upcoming sales meeting in Chicago and then, while riding there on the train, seeming to worry in advance of it.
-As Paul stares out the train window, “hearing” a meeting that has not yet happened, the film cuts between the train ride and the meeting (where Paul is present) and bleeds their soundtracks together, so that the sales slogans play over closeups of Paul fretting on the train, and the meeting is backed by clackety-clack train noises.
-This sequence—which ends with Paul walking along the Chicago station tracks, suitcase in hand—is connected via hard cut to a sales meeting at the Edgewater Beach Hotel in Chicago, a scene that leads to the movie’s Florida section.
-Standing at the podium, the company’s vice president redefines the profit motive as public service. (“I am confident that once you realize what you are doing for others, you in your own esteem will rise so high—not with conceit, but in humility!”)
-By intercutting picture and sound from Paul’s worried train ride and the meeting he’s worried about, Salesman pulls off a bolder, bigger version of effects it achieved via jump cuts in those driving sequences.
-It implies that all motivational meetings are basically the same; it also gets into one character’s head and universalizes his distress by suggesting it’s not unique to any time, place or profession, even though Americans are too proud to admit such a thing.
+A sequence in the film’s midsection sees Paul being warned about an upcoming sales meeting in Chicago and then, while riding there via train, seeming worried.
+As he stares out a window, “hearing” a meeting that hasn’t yet happened, the film cuts between the train ride and the meeting (where Paul is present) and bleeds their soundtracks together, so that the sales slogans play over close-ups of Paul fretting on the train and the meeting is backed by clackety-clack train noises.
+This sequence—which ends with Paul walking along the Chicago train station’s tracks, suitcase in hand—is connected via a hard cut to a sales meeting at the Edgewater Beach Hotel in Chicago, a scene that leads to the film’s Florida section.
+Standing at the podium, the company’s vice president redefines the profit motive as public service: “I am confident that once you realize what you are doing for others, you in your own esteem will rise so high—not with conceit, but in humility!”
+By intercutting picture and sound from Paul’s train ride and the meeting he’s worried about, Salesman pulls off a bolder version of effects it achieved via jump cuts in those driving sequences.
+It implies that all motivational meetings are basically the same.
+It also gets into one character’s head and universalizes his distress by suggesting it’s not unique to any time, place, or profession, even though Americans are too proud to admit such a thing.